hanzopgp/ScienceLinks/README.md

 - [Draw your NN](http://alexlenail.me/NN-SVG/index.html) (tool to draw your nn online)
 - [Esoteric programming languages](https://esolangs.org/wiki////) (wikipage of slashes language)
 - [CryptoZombies](https://cryptozombies.io/) (one of the best tutorial to learn dapp, blockchain, solidity...)
+- [How I became an AI scientist](https://start.lesechos.fr/travailler-mieux/metiers-reconversion/comment-je-suis-devenu-chercheur-en-intelligence-artificielle-1174831) (interesting interview about an engineer who became university lecturer and researcher)

 <hr>